gswirski/cargo-xcode/README.md

  * Configures Cargo to follow Xcode's Debug and Release configurations.
  * Configures Cargo to use Xcode's standard build folder.
  * Makes Xcode aware of dependencies and rebuild Rust code when needed.
+ * Xcode's "Clean build folder" also cleans Cargo's target dir.
  * Supports Cargo workspaces and multiple targets per crate.

 ## Limitations

-Only Mac target is supported at the moment.
-Only native architecture (i.e. 64-bit Intel).
+Only 64-bit Intel Mac target is supported at the moment (i.e. no cross compilation).

 Rust binaries are exported as command-line tools.
 This tool intentionally does not make app bundles.
-If you want to build a Mac GUI app, create one as ObjC project in Xcode and run Rust code from a Rust static library.
+If you want to build a Mac GUI app, create one as ObjC or Swift project in Xcode and run Rust code from a Rust static library.